eric-rosen/LeArmKinematics/README.md

 # TODO
 - make the prints for interactive visualizer be the current joint config
 - make a new gif for the visualization
+- move the limits / defaults out of viz and into kinematics as constants